Debt guides

 Does the transfer fee add to the balance?

-What if I clear the balance within the 0% period?
+What if I do not clear the balance before the offer ends?

 Last updated: